Integrity management

 Integrity management consulting is an emerging sector of consultancy that advises individuals and corporations on how to apply the highest ethical standards to every aspect of their business.
-Integrity within a corporate set up is a holistic approach that makes prudent and ethical decisions not only relating to finance but other areas as well, which include operations, marketing, human resources as well as manufacturing by adhering to the highest standards of product quality, open and clear communication and transparency in all operations as well as relationships.
-At the core of integrity management is the belief that companies have a strong interest, as well as a responsibility, to act with integrity at all times.
-This field arose in response to:
+Integrity within a corporate set-up is a holistic approach that makes prudent and ethical decisions in finance and other areas, including operations, marketing, human resources and manufacturing.
+At the core of integrity management is the belief that companies have a strong interest and responsibility to act with integrity at all times.

-(a) The increased perception that companies are more likely to succeed when they act with integrity.

-(b) Increased awareness by company directors of the need to seek expert advice to help them align and incorporate high ethical standards with business strategy and integrate them across all operational functions.

-In recent years, the general public have become both better informed and more concerned about business ethics at home and in developing countries.
+In recent years, the general public has become both better informed and more concerned about business ethics at home and in developing countries.
 As a result, governments have been called on to legislate, and business leaders to innovate, to ensure that high ethical standards are put at the heart of business and industry.
-There have been numerous regulations and ethical compliance measures to monitor financial performance of the organization.
-To complement these regulations and to present a fully dimensional ethical view of the organization from within, companies adopt different models such as Six Sigma, the Balanced Scorecard and the Triple Bottom Line.

-The field of integrity management consulting aims to address: